 Art.
 V-2.
 The examinations shall be in writing.
 The Committee shall provide pencils and pens.
-The Committee may allow an applicant to utilize a portable electronic device capable of operating the designated software to answer Part A of the examination provided that the applicant follows the procedure set forth by the Committee for electing such option.
+The Committee may allow an applicant to utilize a portable electronic device capable of operating the designated software to answer performance tests and essay questions provided that the applicant follows the procedure set forth by the Committee for electing such option.
 Special circumstances may, with the prior written approval of the committee, warrant a waiver, in whole or in part, of the requirements of this Art.
 V-2.

 Art.
 V-3.
 An applicant may be examined at the examination next preceding his or her eighteenth birthday.
 If successful and otherwise qualified, he or she shall be admitted to the bar only upon attaining the age of eighteen.

-sit for Part B in another jurisdiction as a part of the bar
+sit for the MBE in another jurisdiction as a part of the bar

-examination of that jurisdiction and transfer that Part B score to
+examination of that jurisdiction and transfer that MBE score to

 administration of the examination, the committee will accept an

-applicant's concurrent Part B score or the applicant's Part B score
+applicant's concurrent MBE score or the applicant's MBE score

 from any of the three administrations of the MBE next preceding the

-administration during which the applicant sits for Part A of the
+administration during which the applicant sits for the MPT and MEE in Connecticut.
+The election to sit for the MBE in

 Connecticut, concurrently in another jurisdiction or to use a score